 Thanks to the Equity Release Council, lenders now have to include the ‘no negative guarantee’2 in their equity release plans.
 This scheme allows you to enjoy your money knowing that the amount you pay back won’t go up because of house price increments.

-Thus, even if your estate’s value drops, your dependents won’t have to repay any more than the value of your home.
+Thus, even if your estate’s value drops, your dependants won’t have to repay any more than the value of your home.
 You can read all about this by checking out ‘Is Equity Release Safe?’

 5. You Get Access to Low-Interest Rates